airlog/giepp/readme.md

 If you want to compile our project from source just enter its main directory and issue the ``ant <target>`` command, where *target* is either ``desktop`` or ``android``.
 For more information please see our Wiki (currently available only in Polish).

+If you have any questions please see our [FAQ](https://github.com/robin92/giepp/wiki/FAQ) and [Wiki](https://github.com/robin92/giepp/wiki).